saltyorg/docs/docs/saltbox/backup/restore.md

     * rclone.conf
     * localhost.yml

+    !!! info
+        Don't copy any other files; they will be downloaded as needed by the restore process that you will run in a couple minutes.

     Then run `preinstall` which will setup the user account and a few other dependencies for the restore.

     ```shell